 Director of Operations

-Steve de Mik, who was named Director of Operations in 2015.
-In that role, he leads a staff of over 500 who are responsible for the operation of HRSD's 17 treatment plants, interceptor collection systems, and electrical and instrumentation infrastructure as well as various support services such as fleet management, carpentry and a machine shop.
-In his previous position as Director of Finance and Chief Financial Officer, Mr. de Mik was responsible for HRSD's general financial and business functions, including financial reporting, investment portfolio, debt and risk management, and customer billing.
+Steve de Mik joined HRSD in 2008 and was named Director of Operations in 2015.
+In that role, he leads a staff of over 530 who are responsible for the complex operation and maintenance of HRSD's 17 treatment plants, interceptor collection systems, and electrical and instrumentation infrastructure as well as various support services such as fleet management, infrastructure assessment, carpentry, and a machine shop.
+In his previous position as HRSD Director of Finance and Chief Financial Officer, Mr. de Mik was responsible for HRSD's general financial and business functions, including financial reporting, investment portfolio, debt and risk management, and customer billing.
 Before joining HRSD, Mr. de Mik served for seven years as the Director of Finance and Business Services for the City of Norfolk.
-A certified public accountant, he holds a MBA from the College of William and Mary and has completed the Kenan-Flagler Water and Wastewater Leadership Program, the Virginia Natural Resources Leadership Program and CIVIC Leadership Institute.
-Before joining HRSD, Mr. de Mik served for seven years as the Director of Finance and Business Services for the City of Norfolk.
-His duties in that post included managing the financial operations of the city including a pension system and a debt portfolio of approximately $1 billion using three different credit structures.
-In addition, he was responsible for the city's parking, facilities maintenance and fleet operations.
-Mr. de Mik's years of public and private sector experience also include positions with Knox County, Tennessee; Knoxville, Tennessee; Chipman and McMurray, CPA's of Hendersonville, Tennessee; and the Comptroller of the Treasury, Division of State Audit, Nashville, Tennessee.
+A certified public accountant, he holds an MBA from the College of William and Mary and has completed the Kenan-Flagler Water and Wastewater Leadership Program, the Virginia Natural Resources Leadership Program and CIVIC Leadership Institute.
 He received a bachelor's degree in accounting and business administration from Southwest Baptist University in Bolivar, Missouri.
 Mr. de Mik also serves as a board chair and treasurer for Heart for Orphans, a nonprofit organization based in the City of Williamsburg, Virginia.

 Paula A. Hogg